alphagov/styleguides/js.md

 **Why:** This enables [strict
 mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode).
-Strict mode converts many mistakes, such as undefined varaibles, into errors which makes it easier to determine why things aren't working.
+Strict mode converts many mistakes, such as undefined variables, into errors which makes it easier to determine why things aren't working.
 It also forces scope so you don't accidently export globals.